joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/049-Security-Baseline.md

 ## Overview

-A security baseline is a set of basic security controls and practices that must be implemented across an organization to ensure a minimum level of security.
-It serves as a foundation for additional security measures and is essential for maintaining consistent security standards.
+A security baseline is a set of basic security controls and practices that ensures a minimum level of security in an organization.

 - A named individual or officer is responsible for the security of devices.
 - The devices should be protected against unauthorized access attempt.